-a good employer provides three things
+a good manager gives three things

-the employer teaches new skills
+the manager teaches new skills

-the employer has a good impact
+the manager has a good impact

 Careers in Africa run the Employer of Choice Study, which is the largest of its kind in Africa.
 Partnering with the HR agency, Willis Towers Watsons to try to understand what talent in Africa want from an employer, the study surveyed more than 20,000 respondents.
 What they discovered is people want more than good remuneration.
 They also want the ability to learn new skills and to have an impact on and through their organisation.

 The ethos of the company that ranked top in the 2018 Employer of Choice Study, World African Bank, espouses an employee’s desire to have a positive impact.
 Their mission is “to end extreme poverty and promote shared prosperity in a sustainable way,” something which clearly speaks to potential African employees.
 World African Bank is a global organisation, with more than one and a half thousand employees in Africa.
 Its work in Africa includes dealing with Climate Change, empowering women, growing Africa’s digital economy and tackling conflict and violence issues.